 You could also put a kitchen into your bar and offer food.
 Studies show that customers stay longer and drink more if they have food.

 Prices for drinks vary.
-A beer might sell for $6 to $9, wine for $8 – $12 a glass, and fancy cocktails from $10 to $18.
+A beer might sell for $6 to $9, wine for $8 to $12 a glass, and fancy cocktails for $10 to $18.
 Check prices in your area to make sure you’re competitive.
-Your profit margin after all cost of goods, rent, overhead, and labor, should be about 20%.
+Your profit margin after the cost of goods, rent, overhead, and labor should be about 20%.

 Your target market will depend on the concept you create.
 If your concept is designed to attract a younger crowd, you should focus your marketing on TikTok and Instagram.
 If you create a neighborhood bar, your target market may be a bit older, so you might want to turn to Facebook.